-- 27. (1) The Council may, with the approval of the Minister, determine - - (a) application, registration and examination fees payable to the Council and any other fee to be so paid in respect of any power exercised or duty or function performed by the Council under the provisions of this Act; and - (b) subject to subsection (4), the annual fees, or portion thereof in respect of a part of a year, to be paid to the Council by persons registered in terms of this Act. - (2) The Council may from time to time, and with approval of the Minister, amend or repeal a fee determined in terms of subsection (1). - (3) Any fee determined, amended, or repealed in terms of this section has no force and effect unless it is made known by the president of the Council by general notice in the Gazette. - (4) In determining the fee to be paid annually to the Council by registered persons, the Council may differentiate between persons according to the profession and registration category in which they hold registration. - (5) If any person liable to pay any annual fee prescribed in terms of subsection (1) fails or refuses to pay such fee by or on 31 March of the year for which it is due, the Council may recover such fee by action in a competent court, whether or not that person's name has been removed from the register. - (6) If any person whose name had been removed from a register applies for the restoration of his or her name to such register, the Council may not consider such application for restoration until such time as the applicant has paid in full all amounts payable by him or her to the Council in terms of this Act. - (7) The Council may in writing exempt any person in part or fully from paying any annual fee determined in terms of subsection (1)(b). - (8) When a registered person pays to the Council the annual fees determined in terms of subsection (1)(c) and payable to the Council by that registered person, the Council must issue a certificate in the name of that registered person as proof of the payment of such annual fees. - (9) A certificate issued in terms of subsection (8) - - (a) must be in such form as the Council may determine; - (b) must specify - - (i) the name of the Council; - (ii) the full names and surname of the registered person concerned; - (iii) particulars of the profession in respect of which the person concerned is registered; - (iv) the amount of the fees paid; - (v) the period of time in respect of which the annual payment was made and in respect of which such certificate will be valid;

-- (vi) such particulars as may be prescribed; and - (vii) such additional particulars as the Council may determine; and - (c) will serve as proof until the contrary is proven of the fact that the registered person named in such certificate has maintained his or her registration for the period of time specified in such certificate.
+- 28. (1) The Council may determine, with the written approval of the Minister - - (a) application fees, registration fees, inspection fees, investigation fees and examination fees; - (b) any other fees in respect of any power exercised or duty or function performed by the Council; - (c) subject to subsection (4), the annual fees, or the portion thereof in respect of a part of a year, payable by - - (i) any registered person; - (ii) any private company registered in terms of section 35; - (iii) any close corporation registered in terms of section 36; - (iv) any pharmacy practice registered in terms of this Act, to the Council in terms of this Act.

+- (2) The Council may amend or repeal from time to time, with the approval of the Minister, any of the fees determined in terms of subsection (1). - (3) A fee determined, or an amendment or repeal thereof, in terms of this section, must be made known by the president of the Council by notice in the Gazette. - (4) When the Council determines the annual fees payable to it by registered persons, the Council may determine different fees - - (a) in respect of different professions or different registration categories relating to a profession; - (b) in respect of the number of years which any registered person has been practising his or her profession; or - (c) based on such criteria as may be prescribed. - (5) If any person liable to pay any annual fees determined in terms of subsection (1)(c) fails or refuses to pay such fees before or on 31 March of the year in respect of which such fees are due and payable, the Council may recover such unpaid fees by means of proceedings in a competent court, whether or not that person's name has been removed from the register concerned.

+- (6) If any person whose name has been removed from a register applies for the restoration of his or her name to such register, the Council may not consider such application for restoration until such time as the applicant has paid in full all amounts due and payable by him or her to the Council in terms of this Act. - (7) The Council may in writing exempt any person in part or fully from paying any annual fees determined in terms of subsection (1)(c). - (8) When a registered person pays to the Council the annual fees determined in terms of subsection (1)(c) and payable to the Council by that registered person, the Council must issue a certificate in the name of that registered person as proof of the payment of such annual fees. - (9) A certificate issued in terms of subsection (8) - - (a) must be in such form as the Council may determine; - (b) must specify - - (i) the name of the Council; - (ii) the full names and surname of the registered person concerned; - (iii) particulars of the profession in respect of which the person concerned is registered; - (iv) the amount of the fees paid; - (v) the period of time in respect of which the annual payment was made and in respect of which such certificate will be valid; - (vi) such particulars as may be prescribed; and - (vii) such additional particulars as the Council may determine; and - (c) will serve as proof until the contrary is proven of the fact that the registered person named in such certificate has maintained his or her registration for the period of time specified in such certificate.